RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 The interactive features we will implement this week are a tooltip that shows the exact temperature for a given day and an cross-hair that follows the X position of the mouse cursor and the Y position of the graph.
-The tooltip will be implemented as a absolutely positioned div-element and the cross-hair will be drawn on a canvas-element.
+The tooltip will be implemented as an absolutely positioned div-element and the cross-hair will be drawn on a canvas-element.

 ### The cross-hair and event listeners